JakubKocerha/Travel-Post-MS3/README.md

 ## Deployment
 ### GitHub Pages
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/JakubKocerha/JakubKocerha-milestonep2-rare-tropical-plants)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/JakubKocerha/Travel-Post-MS3)
 2. At the top of the Repository (not top of page), navigate to the _Settings_ button.
 3. Scroll down the Settings page until you locate the _GitHub Pages_ Section.
 4. Under _Source_, click the dropdown called _None_ and select _Master Branch_ and press _Save_.
 5. Once the _Master branch_ has been selected, the page will be automatically refreshed with a detailed ribbon including a link to the site to indicate the successful deployment.

-- The live link can be found here - https://jakubkocerha.github.io/JakubKocerha-milestonep2-rare-tropical-plants/
-- The link to the repository can be found here - https://github.com/JakubKocerha/JakubKocerha-milestonep2-rare-tropical-plants
+- The link to the repository can be found [here](https://github.com/JakubKocerha/Travel-Post-MS3)

 ### Forking the GitHub Repository
 - By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/JakubKocerha/JakubKocerha-milestonep2-rare-tropical-plants)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/JakubKocerha/Travel-Post-MS3)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/JakubKocerha/JakubKocerha-milestonep2-rare-tropical-plants)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/JakubKocerha/Travel-Post-MS3)
 2. Above the list of files, click "Code".
 3. To clone the repository using HTTPS, navigate to "HTTPS", copy the link.
 4. Open Git Bash